Phil-March/geo_cumulant_tool/README.md

 2. **Select Input Data:**
    - When prompted, select the original input data file.

-3. **Select Pairs File:**
+3. **Select Occurrences File:**
-   - When prompted, select the associated generated pairs file.
+   - When prompted, select the associated generated occurrences file.

 4. **Save Output:**
    - The output file will be saved as a CSV file in the `output` folder.